codacy/helm-ssm/README.md

 ```sh
 $ make install
 ```

-## What is Codacy

-[Codacy](https://www.codacy.com/) is an Automated Code Review Tool that monitors your technical debt, helps you improve your code quality, teaches best practices to your developers, and helps you save time in Code Reviews.

-### Among Codacy’s features

-- Identify new Static Analysis issues
-- Commit and Pull Request Analysis with GitHub, BitBucket/Stash, GitLab (and also direct git repositories)
-- Auto-comments on Commits and Pull Requests
-- Integrations with Slack, HipChat, Jira, YouTrack
-- Track issues in Code Style, Security, Error Proneness, Performance, Unused Code and other categories

-Codacy also helps keep track of Code Coverage, Code Duplication, and Code Complexity.

-Codacy supports PHP, Python, Ruby, Java, JavaScript, and Scala, among others.

-## Free for Open Source

-Codacy is free for Open Source projects.

 ## License

 helm-ssm is available under the MIT license.
 See the LICENSE file for more info.